-In what ways is rationalizing affects me ?
+In what ways is rationalizing affect me?

 Rationalizing every impulsive act can turn into a toxic trait.
 As every act is a plain reason or excuse, people deny or ignore the truth of reality.

-6 common instances where rationalizing negatively affects your mental health
+6 reasons it negatively affects mental health

 Let us look at some common instances of Rationalization :